 - And let’s not forget about the fireplace.

 - Make round doors out of cardboard to lead into dormitories and tape to the wall.
-It would be awesome if they could lead into actual rooms but fake doors as decorations are pretty fabulous too.
+It would be awesome if they lead into actual rooms, but fake doors as decorations are pretty fabulous too.

 Display Hufflepuff traits: